Ownasaurus/TAStm32/README.md

 1. Install Atollic TrueStudio
 1. Right-click on the project > Build Configurations > Set Active, then click "Release v3" or "Release v4" depending on your board version. (v4s came out around July 2021)
 1. Project > Build Project and check that the console shows no errors.
 The last line before "build finished" should be "arm-atollic-eabi-objcopy -O ihex TAStm32.elf TAStm32.hex".
-1. Feel free to use the helper scripts "setenv.bat" and "update.bat" to assist in flashing firmware.
-These scripts will work if you have compiled using TrueStudio.
+1. Feel free to use the helper scripts "setenv.bat" and either "flashv3.bat" or "flashv4.bat" to assist in flashing firmware.
+These scripts will work if you have compiled using TrueStudio and if you have STM32CubeProgrammer installed.

 ### Special Thanks
 #### rasteri (@rasteri) - Standalone USB playback, SNES multitap, v4 PCB, and more!